Kendrick Norton

-Kendrick Norton Jr. (born June 7, 1997) is a former American football defensive tackle.
-He played college football at Miami (FL).
+Kendrick Norton Jr. (born June 7, 1997) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+He played college football for the Miami Hurricanes.
 He was critically injured after being involved in a car accident in July 2019 that caused his left arm to be amputated and effectively ended his NFL career.

 College career

-At the University of Miami, Norton earned honorable mention All-ACC honors at the conclusion of the 2017 season.
+At the University of Miami, Norton earned honorable mention All-Atlantic Coast Conference honors at the conclusion of the 2017 season.
 He played in all 13 games for the Hurricanes, starting 12 in his junior year, making 26 tackles, 6.5 for loss, and two sacks.
 Norton was a third-team all-conference selection the previous season, starting all 13 games, compiling 39 tackles, 10 for loss, and two sacks in the middle of the 'Canes defense.
 The four-star recruit and Under Armour All-American from Jacksonville played in 12 games as a true freshman in 2015, posting 19 tackles and a sack.

 Professional career

 Carolina Panthers

-Norton was drafted by the Carolina Panthers in the seventh round (242nd overall) of the 2018 NFL Draft.
+Norton was selected by the Carolina Panthers in the seventh round (242nd overall) of the 2018 NFL draft.
 He was waived on September 1, 2018, and was signed to the practice squad the next day.
 He was released on September 6, 2018, but was re-signed four days later.